-Community Literacy of Ontario has been funded by the Ministry of Training, Colleges and Universities to develop this online training module, which will look at Ontario’s Literacy and Basic Skills (LBS) programs’ learner training requirements, practices and tools.
+Community Literacy of Ontario has been funded by the Ministry of Training, Colleges and Universities to develop this online training module, which looks at Ontario’s Literacy and Basic Skills (LBS) programs’ learner training requirements, practices and tools.
 Training is one of the five services provided by LBS Service Delivery Agencies (along with Information and Referral, Assessment, Learner Plan Development and Follow-Up).

 This module is for practitioners in LBS agencies.
 Practitioners who are new to the literacy field and Ontario’s Adult Literacy Curriculum Framework (OALCF) will find a wealth of information and resources in its content.
 It will also be useful for those more experienced practitioners as a review and as a source of sample tools and resources.
 In addition to having their own sections, resources and samples are embedded throughout the module.